Freiling87/CCU/CCU/Scratchpad.md

       - Burger Joint
       - Sugar Shack
 ##			P	v.
 1.0.1 Feature Notes
+Note that the Header tiers are extended by one in Scratchpad, so you'll need to adjust those.
+###				Merchant Stock
 Traits in this category are multiplicative.

 Durable Wares: Melee & Ranged weapons, Wearables